 You can use the following link to if Google thinks you site is considered responsive https://search.google.com/test/mobile-friendlyGoogle's Mobile-first policy is effectively their zero-tolerance policy on non-responsive website design...
 Click To Tweet

 As you probably already guessed this part that covers the off page aspects of your web page.
 Often this is seen as the area you have the greatest influence on the performance of your site.
 A powerful link pointing to your website is a valuable asset to have.

 For many, it is the only option they have to optimise the site, maybe onsite changes can't be carried out for some reason.
 Perhaps you don't understand how your website content management system (CMS) works, or worse, you don't understand how your site is coded.

-That said, the off-page assets listed below will be like rocket fuel to your fire if you also have control over on page assets also.
+That said, the off-page assets listed below will be like rocket fuel to your fire if you also have control over on-page assets also.

 Local listings are those individual business pages created for your company by the search engines.
 They are provided for you to personalise and promote your own business.
 These have become very important as they help the search engines categorise your business better.
-It’s essential for the visibility of your business across local results both in terms search and map listings which are becoming increasingly prominent.
+It's essential for the visibility of your business across local results both in terms of search and map listings which are becoming increasingly prominent.